jet6666/Addressables-mod/README.md

 1. Window -> PackageManager -> Addressables -> Remove ( or project_name/PackageCache/com.unity.addressables@1.19.19)
 2. copy this mod into project_name/Packages/addressables/
 3. Restart Unity
+4. If Addressables not found , you can add it from disk : Package Manager -> Add package from disk